Unkn0wn-M4ster/amfosstasks/README.md

 ## 1 Why should we choose you?

 Explaining why you should choose me is challenging since I'm not aware of others' capabilities.
 However, I assure you of my wholehearted dedication to everything I do.
 (P.S.
 I'll be able to vibe about LOTR.)
+But some of my qualitites which might be aligned to the club is ->
+- Disciplined (If and when required I will put my heart and soul into my work)
+- Good Communication Skills
+- Totally a good sense of humor (Dont question it)

 ## 2 What are your goals for the next six months?
 How will you accomplish them?

+Explaining why you should choose me is challenging since I'm not aware of others' capabilities.
+However, I assure you of my wholehearted dedication to everything I do.
+(P.S.
+I'll be able to vibe about LOTR.)
 My primary goal is to get into the club, after which I would love to make wholehearted contributions.
 However, I am not in a position to specify how I can contribute at the moment.

 ## 3 How will you contribute back to the club?